 - Targeted education efforts can increase adolescent uptake of HIV testing and counseling and related services.

 - Young women living with HIV can safely deliver HIV-negative infants with appropriate treatment.

-1. Providing clinic services that are youth-friendly, conveniently located, affordable, confidential and non-judgmental can increase use of clinic reproductive health services, including HIV testing and counseling.
+3. Providing clinic services that are youth-friendly, conveniently located, affordable, confidential and non-judgmental, can increase use of clinic reproductive health services, including HIV testing and counseling and treatment services

 A review of HIV prevention interventions among youth from 80 developing countries found evidence that youth-friendly services increase young people’s use of health services.

 A survey conducted between 2000 and 2002 in Madagascar evaluating the development and promotion of a network of youth-friendly, private sector clinics offering HIV testing, STI treatment, and other reproductive health services, found that the number of youth seeking services at these clinics rose dramatically, from 527 to 2,202 youth (predominately female), over two years.
 In addition to offering confidential, convenient, and affordable services by nonjudgmental providers to attract youth to the clinics, mass media and face-to-face communication campaigns using peer educators, television and radio spots, television talk shows, films, and mobile condom use demonstration teams were also effective in increasing use of the clinics.

 A qualitative study with providers in western Kenya found that providers reported that with forms that prompt providers to ask adolescents living with HIV to discuss contraception there was increased discussion of sensitive issues around sex and contraception.